Blog Nutrition Food Cravings Chart: What Cravings Mean And What To Eat Instead

 Salty foods Stress

-Meat and crunch foods Anger
+Meat and crunchy foods Anger

 Soft, sweet foods such as ice cream Anxiety